 If you're married or in a civil partnership, or you have young children, you might want to consider what they would get if you were to die.
-Options 1 and 2 provide spouse and children's benefits to eligible dependants.
+Option 1 provides spouse and children's benefits to eligible dependants.
 Other options may not automatically provide these benefits or they may only be open to you if you opt for them.